tetratelabs/istio-distro.io/content/istio-in-practice/multiple-ingress-gateways/_index.en.md

 #### Testing multiple Istio Gateways

 Time to test the gateways!
-Make sure you have labeled the default namespace with `istio-injection=enabled` and then use the snippet below to create a Service, Deployment, Gateway, and a VirtualService.
+Make sure you have labeled the `default` namespace with `istio-injection=enabled` (see [Prerequisites](./prerequisites)) and then use the snippet below to create a Service, Deployment, Gateway, and a VirtualService.

 ```sh
 cat << EOF | kubectl apply -f -